Museum of Contemporary Art, Los Angeles: Funding

 The departure of respected curator Paul Schimmel on June 28, 2012, led to an exodus of trustees, committee members and a bombardment of criticism in the community.
-And because Broad himself has defaulted on his promised payments to MOCA that expire in 2013 the viability of the institution has come into question under Broad's leadership.
-As of late 2012, the Museum of Contemporary Art and the private University of Southern California are in talks about a possible partnership.
+And because Broad himself defaulted on promised payments to MOCA that expired in 2013 the viability of the institution came into question.
+In 2012, the Museum of Contemporary Art and the private University of Southern California were in talks about a possible partnership., but as of 2026, this did not come to pass.

 In a first for MOCA, a two-day Sotheby's auction of donated works by artists in May 2015 raised $22.5 million for the museum endowment; the sale included works by Mark Grotjahn, Takashi Murakami and Ed Ruscha.

 Attendance

 MOCA exhibitions draw roughly 60% of their visitors from the L.A. area; their attendance totaled 236,104 in 2010, up by 89,000 over the previous year.